xiaxueyi00-eng/cart253/template-p5-project/README.md

 ## Screenshot(s)
-Below are screenshots showing the gameplay of each stage in the project:
+Below are screenshots showcasing the gameplay of each stage in the project:
-> (assets/images/images.jpeg)
+> (assets/images/home.png)
+>(assets/images/images.jpeg)
+>(assets/images/game1.png)
+>(assets/images/game2-image.png)
+>(assets/images/game3-image.png)
+The game opens with a soft cloud-opening animation that reveals the main menu, creating a warm and inviting start to the player’s experience.

 ## Attribution